christianwgd/django-bootstrap-icons/README.md

 # django-bootstrap-icons

+> At the end this package doesn't seem very useful.
+It's more for me learning about Github action workflow and
+> automated upload to pypi.org.
+>
+> If you really want to use bootstrap icons font simply add their CDN to your templates and insert the icon tags in
+> your HTML: ```<i class="bi-alarm"></i>```
+>
+> This repo won't be updated unless somone finds a useful szenario ;-)

 A quick way to add [Bootstrap Icons](https://icons.getbootstrap.com) with Django template tags.

 This package contains Bootstrap Icons v1.2.2 (Jan 2021).